Danny Alcock: Stafford Rangers

 Alcock joined Stafford Rangers in August 2006, quickly establishing himself as Rangers' regular goalkeeper the following season.
 At the end of the 2007–08 season, Alcock won the fans player of the season, managers player of the season and the players' player of the season awards for his great goalkeeping, despite conceding almost 100 goals that year.
 Alcock stayed as the first choice goalkeeper in 2008–09, fighting off tough competition from new goalkeeper Tim Sandercombe.

 Tamworth

 On 18 December 2008, Alcock made the short journey to local side, Tamworth.

-Following promotion to the Conference National, Alcock was forced to leave the club due to university commitments.
-He explained he could make weekend and night games, but wouldn't be able to part take in training during the week, it is likely he will return to the Conference North with a new club next season, and would continue living in the midlands area.

-It was confirmed by manager Gary Mills on 15 July 2010 that Alcock wouldn't be returning to The Lambs for the 2010–11 season.
+It was confirmed by manager Gary Mills on 15 July 2010 that Alcock would not be returning to The Lambs for the 2010–11 season.

 Nuneaton Town

 Alcock signed for Nuneaton Town on 5 August 2010 following a successful trial period.

 Coaching career

 Alcock worked as a goalkeeping coach on a part-time basis at the Stoke City Academy from 2010 to 2018.
+He then worked as the goalkeeping coach of the England U20s.

-On 26 August 2021, Alcock was confirmed as the goalkeeping coach of the England U20s.
-Alcock joined Nottingham Forest in September 2021.
+On 24 September 2021, Alcock was appointed as first team goalkeeper coach and head of goalkeeping for Championship club Nottingham Forest under new head coach Steve Cooper.